juliekhov/juliekhovwebsite/README.md

 # juliekhovwebsite
-website for the fourth time i hate netlify
+website for reasons why I would like to join lambda school